QuantEcon/python_lecture_sandpit/source/rst/RE_with_feedback.rst

     plt.ylabel("$p_0$")
     plt.show()

-From another point of view, we can fix the initial value :math:`m_0` and see how :math:`p_0` changes as :math:`\delta` changes.
+To look at things from a different angle, we can fix the initial value :math:`m_0` and see how :math:`p_0` changes as :math:`\delta` changes.

 .. code-block:: python3